 Written By: Liz Warren

 Traveling to Italy without checking a bag is possible if you choose your Italian outfits wisely.
-Throughout my two-week trip, I visited five cities: Milan, Verona, Venice, Cinque Terra, and Lake Como, and I was able to comfortably fit everything I needed into one small suitcase.
+Throughout my two-week trip, I visited five cities: Milan, Verona, Venice, Cinque Terra, and Lake Como, and I was able to comfortably fit everything I needed into one small suitcase with the help of packing cubes.

 My secret?
-Light fabrics, specifically ones that are easy to layer and mix and match.
+Light fabrics, specifically ones that are easy to layer and mix and match to create many outfits for your travel capsule wardrobe.
 Try some of these Italian outfits if you’re heading to any of these cities this summer.

 Looking for packing tips for Rome?
 Find out what to wear in Rome with this summer packing list!